nodejs/node/GOVERNANCE.md

 If one or more Collaborators oppose a proposed change, then the change can not be accepted unless:

-* discussion and/or additional changes result in no Collaborators objecting to the change; previously-objecting Collaborators do not necessarily have to sign-off on the change, but they should not be opposed to it
+* Discussions and/or additional changes result in no Collaborators objecting to the change.
+Previously-objecting Collaborators do not necessarily have to sign-off on the change, but they should not be opposed to it.
-* the change is escalated to the CTC and the CTC votes to approve the change;
+* The change is escalated to the CTC and the CTC votes to approve the change.
-  this should be used only after other options (especially discussion among the disagreeing Collaborators) have been exhausted
+  This should be used only after other options (especially discussion among the disagreeing Collaborators) have been exhausted.

 Collaborators may opt to elevate significant or controversial modifications to the CTC by assigning the ***ctc-agenda*** tag to a pull request or issue.
 The